 - Exploring – If your child excels one on one, exploring can provide various scouts activities.
 By following the counsel of a seasoned mentor, they'll learn more a lot about the world around them!
 This program is open for tweens and teenagers between 10 and 20 years old.

 How Are Merit Badges Earned?

-One of the best parts of scouts badges is celebrating talent.
-Fortunately, there are more than 135 merit badges within the Scouts BSA and that means kids can excel in all kinds of ways!
-Whether they’re interested in sports or crafts, they can choose an interest and pick a badge to earn.
-After a kid chose a specific skill, they can work with a counselor to complete the badge requirements.
-When they’re ready to show their stuff, they can go through it with the counselor to earn a badge.
+One of the best parts of Scout's badges is celebrating talent.
+Fortunately, there are more than 135 merit badges within the Scouts BSA, which means kids can excel in all ways!
+Whether they're interested in sports or crafts, they can choose an interest and pick a badge to earn.
+After a kid chooses a specific skill, they can work with a counselor to complete the badge requirements.
+When they're ready to show their stuff, they can go through it with the counselor to earn a badge.
 Share your scout merit badge stories with others on your favorite family app!

 What Are the Ranks of the Scouts?

 Being a scout is all about learning that will last you a lifetime.
 Luckily, there are merit badges and different ranks that go along with achievement!
 A scout automatically earns a Bobcat badge upon entry to the program.
-It is followed in accordance with the scouts age or completion of school grade for Tiger, Wolf, Bear badge, Webelos and Arrow of Light.
-This goes up to 4th grade.
+It is followed in accordance with the scout's age or completion of school grade for Tiger, Wolf, Bear badge, Webelos, and Arrow of Light.
+These rankings go up to 4th grade.

-Most people have heard about boy scouts and girl scouts, from the life skills learned or the cookies!
-But, being a scout can be an important part of youth for many kids.
-Whether they’re learning how to be a leader or simply make a campfire, scouting can provide a confidence boost.
+Most people have heard about boy scouts and girl scouts from the life skills learned or the cookies!
+But, being a scout can be an essential part of youth for many kids.
+Whether they're learning how to be a leader or simply make a campfire, scouting can provide a confidence boost.
 Do you have any experience with scouts?
-Share your tales with other in our comments!
-Whatever your child’s interest or hobbies, there’s a merit badge out there waiting to be earned.
+Share your tales with others in our comments!
+Whatever your child's interests or hobbies, there's a merit badge out there waiting for you!